 On 25 November 2018 the UK Government and the EU announced that they had agreed a Withdrawal Agreement for the UK’s departure from the EU on 29 March 2019, subject to ratification by both sides.
 If ratified, this agreement provides for a transition period until 31 December 2020 to allow the future long-term relationship between the UK and the EU to be determined through further negotiation.
-However, the political situation remains very fluid and a number of alternative scenarios are possible, including the UK’s exit without an agreement on 29 March 2019.
+However, on 15 January 2019 Parliament decided not to ratify the Withdrawal Agreement and it is currently unclear when the UK will leave the EU and on what basis.
+A number of alternative scenarios are possible, including the UK’s exit without an agreement on 29 March 2019.

 Rathbones is well-prepared for all Brexit scenarios.
 We are a UK business with no operations in other EU countries, no material dependencies on goods, services or people from other EU countries and a predominantly UK client base.
 We continue to monitor Brexit-related developments closely but do not expect any material impact from Brexit on our business.

 In particular Brexit will bring no changes to the basis or nature of the services we provide to the vast majority of our clients and investors who are based in the UK.